-Aggregate fees for professional services rendered for Cadre by KPMG LLP for the fiscal year ended December 31, 2021 were as follows, in thousands:
+Aggregate fees for professional services rendered for Cadre by KPMG LLP for the fiscal years ended December 31, 2022 and 2021 were as follows, in thousands:

+2022 2021

-Audit Fees \$1,870
+Audit Fees \$1,256 \$1,870

 Audit Related Fees

-Tax Fees 143
+Tax Fees 134 143

-All Other Fees 240
+All Other Fees 417 240

-Total \$2,253
+Total \$1,807 \$2,253

 Audit Fees.
-Consist of fees for the annual audit, services related to the review of quarterly financial information and the issuance of consents and comfort letters to underwriters in connection with our IPO and registration statement filings with the SEC.
+Consist of fees for the annual audit, services related to the review of quarterly financial information and the issuance of consents and comfort letters to underwriters in connection with our, initial public offering ("IPO"), secondary offering and registration statement filings with the SEC.

 Audit Related Fees.
-There were no audit-related fees for the fiscal year ended December 31, 2021.
+There were no audit-related fees for the fiscal year ended December 31, 2022.

 Tax Fees.
-Consist of tax compliance and preparation services for the year ended December 31, 2021.
+Consist of tax compliance and preparation services for the year ended December 31, 2022.

 All Other Fees.
-Consist of fees for other professional services provided during the year ended December 31, 2021.
-These fees relate to IPO reporting advisory services in connection with our registration statements, as well as annual subscription fee to KPMG's accounting research software.
+Consist of fees for other professional services that relate to buyside due diligence, an annual subscription fee to KPMG's accounting research software, as well as IPO reporting advisory services in connection with our registration statements.